MetPX/sarracenia/doc/design/plan.rst

      There must be no limitation on maximum file size that can traverse the network.
-     Eliminating file size restrictions is accomplished by sending parts of the file through the network at a time, so that no intervenining switch is required to store the entire file.
+     Eliminating file size restrictions is accomplished by sending parts of the file through the network at a time, so that no intervenining pump is required to store the entire file.

      On Long-haul links, a single connection suffers greatly from round-trip latency.